Skip to main content

 How it works in New Zealand

-Products registered in Australia do not need to be registered in New Zealand to be sold.
-The product just needs to meet all the relevant New Zealand requirements, unless the Trans-Tasman Mutual Recognition Agreement applies.
+Products registered in Australia do not need to be registered again in New Zealand to be sold.
+However, they still need to meet all relevant New Zealand regulatory requirements, unless the Trans-Tasman Mutual Recognition Agreement applies.

 Visit the Energy Efficiency and Conservation Authority website